 Wellmark Blue Cross and Blue Shield has committed up to $5 million to four John Pappajohn Entrepreneurial Centers in Iowa to fund the start up of Iowa businesses.
 The $5 million is part of $25 million Wellmark pledged in 2002 to designate for Iowa-based economic development opportunities.

-Pictured (l to r): Tom Vilsack, Governor of Iowa; John Forsyth, Chairman and CEO of Wellmark Blue Cross Blue Shield; Labh Hira, Dean of the ISU College of Business; John Pappajohn, President of Equity Dynamics Inc.; and Steve Carter, Director of the ISU Pappajohn Center for Entrepreneurship.
+Pictured (l to r): Tom Vilsack, Governor of Iowa; John Forsyth, Chairman and CEO of Wellmark Blue Cross Blue Shield; Labh Hira, Former Dean of the Iowa State University Ivy College of Business; John Pappajohn, President of Equity Dynamics Inc.; and Steve Carter, Former Director of the ISU Pappajohn Center for Entrepreneurship.

 Regional Application and Assistance Process